The legacy of the Declaration of Independence is well over two hundred years old, but the American idea has never been in greater danger.

 When the courts add homosexuality as a protected class, the American tradition of no government involvement in religion is utterly undermined.
 In practical effect, a church that espouses Christian charity for bakers, tailors, photographers, and florists is favored by government while Christian, Muslim, Hindu, or Jewish religions that begin to perform marriages for same sex couples would be even more highly favored.
 Ultimately, churches that refuse to self-edit their Bibles concerning homosexuality will come in conflict with the force of anti-discrimination laws once written to protect their liberties.
 Whether they use this authority or not, our government has now been granted the ability to establish a religion or to persecute a religion over its views on homosexuality.
 Oh, by the way, you can bet they’ll use it.

 The sword Constantine the Great drew in the house of God, Thomas Jefferson sheathed in our founding documents.
 Constantine did not mark the birth of Christianity, but he marked the birth of Christendom in the West.
-From that day until our founders took their stand, by special endowment or by the use of military force, European governments sponsored teachings and leaders in Christian organizations.
+From that day until our founders took their stand, by special endowment or by the use of military force, European governments sponsored Christian organizations.
 More blood ran from Constantine’s sword over the course of European history than from the Black Plague.
 Once the New World was discovered, courageous people couldn’t get away from Europe fast enough.
 The Supreme Court has drawn the sword of Constantine again.
-America’s Copernican shift in the view of the relationship between good people and their government has been shrouded in medievalism.
+America’s Copernican shift in the view of the relationship between good people and their government has been again shrouded in medievalism.